gilearning/gilearning.github.io/_posts/2022-09-08-NestedHScore.md

 {:toc}

 > ### The Key Points
-> In our previous posts, we developed a geometric view of the feature selection problem.
+> In our previous posts, we developed a geometric view of the feature extraction problem.
 We started with the geometry of functional spaces by defining inner products and distances, and then relating the task of finding information carrying features to these geometric quantities.
 Based on this approach, we proposed the H-Score networks as one method to learn the informative feature functions from data using neural networks.
 Here, we describe a new architecture, the _nested H-Score network_, which is used to make projections in the functional space with neural networks.
 Projections are perhaps the most fundamental geometric operations, which are now made possible, and efficient, through the training of neural networks.
 We will show by some examples how to use this method to regulate the feature functions, incorporate external knowledge, prioritize or separate information sources, which are the critical step towards multi-variate and distributed learning problems.

 |![test image](/assets/Hscorenetwork.png){: width="250" }|